 Learning & Teaching ModesThis is a challenging and interactive course, providing an introduction to all areas of scholarly research.
-Research methodology is underpinned by a variety of (often conflicting) theories of, and assumptions, regarding human existence and knowledge.
-The subject itself is controversial and complex and cannot be effectively ‘taught’ or ‘learnt’ in traditional didactic lecture sessions.
+Research methodology is underpinned by a variety of (often conflicting) theories and assumptions about human existence and knowledge.
+The subject itself is complex, often controversial and cannot be effectively ‘taught’ or ‘learnt’ in traditional didactic lecture sessions.
 Much of the learning experience is based on critical and reflective reading across a variety of disciplines, supported by scholarly discussion and debate in the classroom environment; this requires all participants to develop an awareness and openness towards alternative ways of thinking and research paradigms.
 It is not necessary to agree with each other, but it IS necessary to demonstrate scholarly respect for other ways of doing research; disagreements need to be articulated in scholarly discussion and rigorous argument rather than dismissive rhetoric.

-In order to perform well in this course, students must have a strong command of the relevant research theories and concepts covered in class and in the broader literature, enabling them to successfully apply these in their written and class-based work.
+In order to perform well in this course, students will develop some familiarity with and understanding of the relevant research theories and concepts covered in class and in the broader literature, enabling them to successfully apply these in their written and class-based work.
 Therefore, students are expected to have reviewed the topic to be discussed every week and be fully prepared.
 In addition, it is essential for participants to engage in seminar discussions in an informed way.
-The communication skills developed in seminars by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.
+The communication skills developed by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.
 Participation in school seminars, webinars, ‘brown bag’ presentations and similar activities, beyond normal course activities, is encouraged.

 Although face-to-face classes will vary in approach.
-After week one, a typical class will normally involve most of the following activities:
+After week one, a typical class will normally rely on and involve most of the following activities:

-Each week, every candidate is required to search for, find and analyse a relevant additional reading and come to class prepared to introduce the reading to course-mates.
+As part of their preparation, candidates are expected to search for, find and analyse a relevant additional reading and come to class prepared to introduce and discuss the reading to coursemates.
 This reading should be a scholarly piece of work (such as a research article or an edited chapter/conference paper or monograph) relevant to the week’s topic.
 This preparation should, whenever possible, focus on the candidate’s own research, although it can also represent a follow-up to something you found intriguing, challenging or disagreeable from other parts of the course, the program or, indeed, the wider scholarly, political, commercial or popular media.
 The tutor guided reading list reduces as the semester develops, based on the expectation that candidates will increasingly search out their own readings relevant both to the topic under consideration and their own research plans.

 Individual sharing of additional readings/prepared activities.